Where is Ecuador?

 Its ISO code is EC.

 Ecuador has a mean elevation of 1,117 m above sea level.
-Its lowest elevation is Pacific Ocean.
-Its highest elevation is Chimborazo which is 6,267m above tall.
 Since the earth is not a perfect sphere and has an equatorial bulge, the highest point on the planet farthest from its center is Mount Chimborazo not Mount Everest, which is merely the highest peak above sea level.

 It has a varied climate that is tropical along the coast and in jungle lowlands, but cooler at higher elevations.
 Its terrain is characterized by a central plain, central highlands, and flat to rolling eastern jungle.